Der schwarze Kanal: History

-The programme was hosted by Karl-Eduard von Schnitzler and began on 21 March 1960, within the name "Black Channel" is a play on words: in the German language "black channel" is a euphemism by plumbers for a sewer (compare English soil pipe).
-The name and the concept of the programme were originally a reaction to a West German programme named Die rote Optik ("The Red Viewpoint") authored by journalist Thilo Koch, which ran between 1958 and 1960 and analysed East German television clips.
+The programme was hosted by Karl-Eduard von Schnitzler and began on 21 March 1960.
+The name "Black Channel" is a play on words; in the German language "black channel" is a euphemism by plumbers for a sewer (compare English soil pipe).
+The name and the concept of the programme were originally a reaction to a contemporaneous West German programme named Die rote Optik ("The Red Viewpoint") authored by journalist Thilo Koch, which analyzed East German television clips.
 Although the programme was primarily intended for domestic consumption, as the makers (at least in the early days) hoped that those in the West who could receive DFF would also watch.
 The tones of his speech were described as polemical and aggressive by the Institute of Philology of the Ludwig Maximilian University of Munich.

 The geography of divided Germany meant that West German television signals (particularly ARD) could be received fairly readily in most of East Germany.
 Areas with no reception (black) such as parts of Eastern Saxony around Dresden were jokingly referred to as "Valley of the Clueless" (Tal der Ahnungslosen), showing acronyms ZDF and ARD accounted for Zentrales Deutsches Fernsehen Außer Rügen und Dresden (Central German TV except Rügen and Dresden).
 Whilst radio signals from international broadcasters like the BBC and the American-backed local station RIAS in West Berlin could be jammed, it was diplomatically and technically awkward to block West German television as it would have been impossible to do so (with any degree of effectiveness) without affecting reception in parts of West Germany as well which (apart from being outlawed by treaty) in turn could have prompted the West Germans to retaliate against Eastern broadcasts.

 The solution as seen by DFF, was to record items from the ARD and ZDF that were unwelcome in the East or provided a different spin on a news story and replay the items on the main DFF1 channel with a commentary "explaining" what was really "meant" by the item, or how the item was "untrue" or "flawed".

 The programme ceased broadcasting on 30 October 1989, just ahead of the opening of the borders with the west on 9 November, when the East German television service declared itself "free of government interference" before it merged less than a year later with its formerly-rival West German television networks as a result of reunification.
 In 1992, ORB broadcast a last edition made at the end of 1991, with additional new comments himself by Schnitzler.
 On 9 November 2009, ZDF broadcast the mockumentary Der schwarze Kanal kehrt zurück ("The Black Channel Returns"), which parodies Schnitzler's manipulative handling of archive material.